 In most cases, there are certain rules and limitations for international students regarding off-campus internships.
 Your international student service office is the best place to get information about these matters.

-While you may be tempted to just ask your friends who did something similar earlier, it is in your best interest to understand the regulations, which may change from year to year, before you start searching for internships.
+While you may be tempted to just ask your friends, who have done something similar earlier and can potentially give you an idea of how to proceed, it is in your best interest to understand the regulations, which may change from year to year, before you start searching for internships.

 You will get a good idea about what opportunities to look for which are permitted by law.
 At the same time, you would also know about all the paperwork that you will need to fill out.